oobabooga/text-generation-webui/Extensions.md

     'value': ["", ""]
 }
 ```
 This is only relevant in chat mode.
-If your extension sets `input_hijack['state']` to `True` at any moment, the next call for `modules.chat.chatbot_wrapper` will use the vales inside `input_hijack['value']` as the user input for the text generation.
+If your extension sets `input_hijack['state']` to `True` at any moment, the next call to `modules.chat.chatbot_wrapper` will use the vales inside `input_hijack['value']` as the user input for text generation.
 See the `send_pictures` extension above for an example.

 ## The `bot_prefix_modifier`